9am Myrtleford Piazza, Clyde St.

 Following the Mass, a procession of veterans from the Italian Army’s Alpini Brigade and community members will carry the statue of St. Anthony acquired by St. Mary’s Catholic Church along Clyde Street.
 Come along and dress up in traditional regional Italian costume!
 Free entry.

-Enjoy a morning walk foraging for wild mushrooms with expert guides on the outskirts of Myrtleford.
+Enjoy a short morning walk foraging for wild mushrooms with expert guides on the outskirts of Myrtleford.
 Learn the secret to finding these wonderful natural treasures and enjoy the option of tasting preserved mushrooms.
 Participants need to be fit and healthy and wear suitable footwear for walking in hilly terrain.

 10.30am-4.30pm Clyde St & Piazza, Myrtleford.